|Prep Time||40 mins|

 - Cover and refrigerate the tray while you make the sauce.

 - Meanwhile, slice the cloves of garlic and dice the shallot.
-In a pot, add the olive oil, chili flakes, bay leaf, garlic and shallot over a low to medium heat to infuse, without burning.
+In a pot, add the olive oil, chilli flakes, bay leaf, garlic and shallot over a low to medium heat to infuse, without burning.

 - After a few minutes, add the white wine then increase the heat to high to evaporate the alcohol.
 Reduce the wine by half then stir in the tomato paste, water and the vine tomatoes from the oven which you can now turn down to 100ºC for the final finish on the meatballs and sauce.